-Assistant Professor of Hybrid Sound Composition / Composition and mediated time forms
+Assistant Professor of Hybrid Sound Composition / Time and Media

 Born in 1968, Marcus Schmickler studied composition with Prof. Johannes Fritsch and Electronic Music with Prof. Hans-Ulrich Humpert at the University of Music and Dance Cologne as well as musicology at the University of Cologne.
 Schmickler does research on extended methods for composition of perception-specific properties in sound and its spatialization.

 Since 1990, he has composed numerous electronic music pieces, including works with choir, chamber ensemble and orchestra.
 He was a co-founder of the label and record store a-Musik as well as of the DJ collective Brüsseler Platz-10a-Musik.
 In 1996 he published, among other works, Alias Pluramon, one of the first completely digital post-rock album productions for the Frankfurt-based label Mille Plateaux.
 In 1998 he became a member of the 12-member MIMEO electro-acoustic ensemble.
 In September 2001, he recorded the Pluramon album Dreams Top Rock with US vocalist Julee Cruise and in 2003 went on tour performing music from the album, including concerts in South America.